spicy-lemonade/zest-cli-infra/README.md

 | **🥇 Mart** | Final training-formatted datasets with cross-dataset deduplication. |
 | **🪣 Models** | Storage for final models. |

-All training data buckets have versioning enabled (keeping 1 previous version).
+All buckets have versioning enabled.
 See [docs/model_releases.md](docs/model_releases.md) for details on model storage and release operations.

 ---